Mr-XOOMY/Zuul/README.md

 For best experience, please run the game fullscreen.

-The extra documentation for the game is in the Documentation folder.
+The extra documentation for the game is in the Documentation folder and the javadocs in the javadoc folder.
+If you open allclasses.html with a web browser, you will be able to click through the javadoc documentation.

 We hope you enjoy this game.